GreptimeTeam/docs/docs/getting-started/overview.md

 ## Next steps

 Congratulations you have learned the basic features of GreptimeDB.
-You are ready for the Guides chapter.
+You are ready for the User Guide chapter.

 * [Concepts](/user-guide/concepts.md)
 * [Clients](/user-guide/clients.md)